luckyr13/twp/README.md

 NOTE: Remember to SAVE YOUR SETTINGS when you finish.

 And that's it.
-You are ready to play with NTFS from your Wordpress website:
+You are ready to play with IPFS from your Wordpress website:
 ![Ready to rock n roll!](http://3.136.18.231/demoTextile/textilePluginCapture1.png)

 ## Archive: Static Site Generator